|Korea University Korean Language and Culture Center (KLCC) (고려대학교 한국어문화교육센터)|

 |Send Application Form, Documents and Tuition >> Admissions Letter Issued>> Visa Documents (inquire at local Korean embassy or consulate office) >> Apply for visa >> Visa issued|

 |Minimum requirement of a high school diploma or its equivalent.|

 |1.
 Application Form

 2. Certificate of graduation or enrollment from last school attended (original required)

 5. Certificate of bank balance of at least $3,000 (a document to substantiate parent-child relationship if the bank balance is under a parent name) or a letter or sponsorship (the sponsor has to be at least 20 years old, a Korean, living in Korea with a job.
 A copy of certificate of employment or business registration should be presented with the sponsorship letter)

 *The documents to be submitted may vary depending on your nationality, so please check the details on the website or send your inquiries via email.

 ① Download the guidelines and application form mailed from Korean Language and Culture Center (KLCC) or found at its website.

-② Fill out the required format and document attached, along with making payment of application fee and tuition before due.
+② Fill out the required attached document, along with making payment of the application fee and tuition fee.

-③ Confirm your enrollment and further up process via e-mail or phone call.
+③ Confirm your enrollment and via e-mail or phone call.

 ④ Get your Admissions Letter issued.